Dot gov

 SeniorCare

-The earliest you can apply for SeniorCare is the month you turn 65.
+You can first apply for SeniorCare in the month you turn 65.
 Once you’re 65, you can apply at any time.
-Your coverage begins the month after you apply.
+Your coverage begins the month after your application.
+You must renew your coverage annually to stay in the program.
+The enrollment fee is $30 per year.

 Your annual income determines how much of your prescription drug costs SeniorCare will cover.
 See the SeniorCare annual income limits page to find your coverage level.